 Microphones, line level audio sources and instruments can be used with the transmitter.
-Refer to the section entitled Wiring Hookups for Different Sources for details on the correct wiring for line level sources and microphones to take full advantage of the Servo Bias circuitry.
+Refer to the section entitled Wiring Hookups for Different Sources for details on the correct wiring for microphones to take full advantage of the Servo Bias circuitry.